stakwork/sphinx-relay/README.md

 ### configure

+Make sure your LND is running with the --keysend-accept flag!

 Edit the "production" section of config/app.json:
  - Change `macaroon_location` to the location of your LND admin macaroon
  - Change `tls_location` to the location of your LND cert